 2. Cut the Track

-It’s time to put on your protective equipment.
+It is time to put on your protective equipment.
+Wear ear defenders, an N95 face mask, and safety goggles.

-Hardwood is a dense material and withstands the wear and tear better.
-Now check the depth and width match the measurements of the miter track to see if you get a snug fit.
+Hardwood is a dense material and will withstand wear and tear better.
+Now check that the depth and width match the measurements of the miter track to ensure you achieve a snug fit.

 3. Keep the Work Area Clean

-Before seeing if the hardwood fits the track, grab a dustpan and brush and sweep away any sawdust.
-You don’t want debris restricting the smooth movement of your workpiece.
-Neglect this simple step at your peril.
-It could be the difference between an accurate cut or you making unnecessary adjustments.
+Before checking whether the hardwood fits the track, use a dustpan and brush to remove any sawdust.
+You don’t want debris preventing the sled from moving smoothly.
+This simple step could be the difference between making an accurate cut or a rough one.

 4. Test-Fit the Track